bridge-core/deno-dash-compiler/README.md

 ### Watching for changes
 `dash_compiler watch`: Recompile files whenever you make changes to your project
 - `--out [path]` Set a directory to output to.
 Default: com.mojang folder; use `--out preview` to instead output to Minecraft Preview
 - `--reload [port]` Open a WebSocket which, once connected, runs the `/reload` command in Minecraft when a script or function is updated.
-Default port: `8080`
+Default port: `8080`.
+This option requires the Minecraft client to be exempt from network loopback restrictions; this exemption is set automatically.